lewjonathan/cointegration-pairs-trading-research/README.md

 The original submission was completed as an exam/project deliverable, so the full report, code, datasets, selected instruments, and course-specific materials are not included here.
 This README summarizes the research objective, methodology, findings, and limitations at a high level for portfolio and discussion purposes.

+## Disclaimer

+This repository is for educational and portfolio purposes only.

+The full CQF submission, code, datasets, selected instruments, and course-specific materials are not included.
+This README is a public-facing summary of the project methodology and findings.
+Nothing here should be interpreted as investment advice, a trading recommendation, or a production-ready investment strategy.

 ## Project Overview

 This project investigated whether statistically identified cointegrated relationships could be used to construct a systematic mean-reversion trading strategy with positive out-of-sample performance.